MOST BEAUTIFUL VILLAGES AND TOWNS TO VISIT IN SWITZERLAND

 Where to Stay in Thun

 I stayed in Interlaken and some other places, but not directly in Thun.
 For the region of Interlaken I recommend the fantastic 4* Hotel Grand Giessbach.
-Click here to find out more about this great hotel (that unfortunately is closed in the winter).

 Looking for more beautiful towns to visit in Switzerland?
 Here are some more beautiful towns to go in Switzerland…